Soft-baked matcha cookies with white chocolate chunks that are so addictive and another lovely way to enjoy matcha

 - Bake for about 12 minutes.
 In the last 2-3 minutes of baking, press a couple of white chocolate chunks into the tops of each cookie and continue baking until the edges are set but the middles are still soft.
 Let the cookies cool and set for 10 minutes before transferring them to a wire rack to finish cooling.

-- No ned to chill the cookie dough before baking but if it's too sticky, it doesn't hurt to chill it for about 30 minutes before scooping or you can chill overnight if you want to make the dough ahead of time.
+- No need to chill the cookie dough before baking but if it's too sticky, it doesn't hurt to chill it for about 30 minutes before scooping

 - Category: Desserts